ruitaiS/capstone-1/README.md

 >
 ```
 (TODO: Phrase this better)
 Initial data analysis was performed on the main dataset as a whole.
 For model development, the data was split into five equally sized subsets, indexed by `fold_index` one through five.
-Some simple algorithms were explored first to establish a performance benchmark, and for these models, only `fold_index = 1` was used as the test set.
-The other four sets were merged back together to form the training set.
+Some simple algorithms were explored first to establish a performance benchmark, and for these models, only `fold_index = 1` was used as the test set; the other four sets were merged back together to form the training set.
 Cross-validation was not done for these models.

 The main model used in this project is a modified version of the approach outlined by Robert M. Bell, Yehuda Koren, and Chris Volinsky in their 2009 paper "The BellKor Solution to the Netflix Grand Prize."
 An average $\mu$ of all movie ratings in the training set formed a baseline predictor, on top of which were added movie, user, and genre biases - $`{b}_{i}`$, $`{b}_{u}`$, and $`{b}_{g}`$ respectively.
 Each bias has an associated regularization parameter, $\lambda_1$, $\lambda_2$, $\lambda_3$, which was tuned to minimize the error on the test set.
 This process was performed on all five folds for `k=5` fold cross validation.